webonyx/graphql-php/docs/reference.md

  * fieldResolver:
  *    A resolver function to use when one is not provided by the schema.
  *    If not provided, the default field resolver is used (which looks for a
- *    value on the source value with the field's name).
+ *    value on the root value with the field's name).
  * validationRules:
  *    A set of rules for query validation step.
 Default value is all available rules.
  *    Empty array would allow to skip query validation (may be convenient for persisted